AI-powered Inventory Optimization & Supply Planning

 This is why modern planning platforms combine both capabilities.
 By integrating store replenishment with Inventory Optimization, companies can ensure that every restocking decision contributes to overall Supply Chain performance, not just local efficiency.

-Store replenishment softwares help companies determine when and how much inventory should be restocked across their network.
-It uses data such as demand forecasts, inventory levels, and supply constraints to generate optimized replenishment decisions.
+A store replenishment software helps retailers and distributors determine when and how much inventory should be restocked across every point of sale in their network.
+It combines demand forecasts, current inventory levels, supplier lead times, and operational constraints to generate optimized replenishment decisions at the SKU-store level.

 Promotion Management Software helps companies plan, simulate, and optimize promotions — but the real difference lies in how closely it is connected to Supply Chain reality.